morkalmarrh/morkalmarrh.github.io/_posts/2025-05-17-mycorrhizae.md

 Most of you reading this will know me from the pitch event circuit.
 I am the guy who runs around stuffing everyone's pitches in his mouth.
 Overall I got 6 agent likes during pitch events and 1 agent's guide like from a small press.
 None of them were from my agent.
 Of those seven, one ghosted me, four form rejected me, one liked it but already had a similar work with their client.
 The last rejection came after my offer due to time concerns, so we'll never know if it might have gone a bit differently!

 However, I don't regret doing pitch events.
-I think we all agree that there are too many right now and they're too saturated but, now and again, theyre a wonderful way to meet new people and share positivity.
+I think we all agree that there are too many right now and they're too saturated but, now and again, they're a wonderful way to meet new people and share positivity.
 I would always encourage people to do them.
 And don't focus on the numbers, you can't control that.
 Just go yell at people.
 I felt happier when people were moved by what I said to them than when I got industry engagement, if I'm honest.

 We write to feel seen.
 You don't need an industry professional to be the one seeing you.
 Just keep that in mind.